Baby Lip Tie vs. Normal Lip Structure: What You Need to Know

 Treatment for Lip Tie in Babies: What to Expect

-Lip tie is usually corrected via a relatively painless procedure called a lingual frenotomy.
+If it is corrected, normal anatomy is usually restored via a relatively painless procedure called a lingual frenotomy.

 During a lingual frenotomy, local anesthesia is usually applied, then the lip is held taught and the lip tie is cut, freeing up movement in the affected area.